What is emotional intelligence? How do parents and teachers nurture it at home and in the classroom? What methods are working?

 12. Courage Tool teaches children to stand up for what is right, even when other’s aren’t watching.

-I love these tools!
+I love the way these tools answer the question, “What is emotional intelligence and how can I practice it everyday?”
 When used wisely, parents with elementary-age children, parents who are homeschooling and K-6 teachers can use these tools to help build a culture of emotional intelligence.

 Suggestions for Applying the Toolbox Today!